Applications of the Morava $K$-theory to algebraic groups

-Conversely, if the Rost invariant of $G$ is zero and $G$ is not of type $\E_8$, then by \cite[Theorem~0.5]{Ga01} the group $G$ is split and the statement follows.
-If $G$ is of type $\E_8$ with trivial Rost invariant, then by \cite[Theorem~8.7]{Sem13} $G$ has an invariant $u\in H^5_{\et}(F,\zz/2)$ such that for a field extension $K/F$ the invariant $u_K=0$ iff $G_K$ splits over a field extension of $K$ of odd degree.
-Exactly as in the proof of Proposition~\ref{moravaproj} we can reduce to the case when $u$ is a pure symbol.
-But then by \cite{PSZ08} the motive of the variety $X$ (Chow motive and cobordism motive and hence Morava motive) is a direct sum of Rost motives for $u$ and by Proposition~\ref{pro62} the $K(2)^*$-Rost motive for a symbol of degree $5>3$ is split.
+Therefore, it remains to consider the case when $G$ is a group of type $\E_8$ with trivial Rost invariant.
+By \cite[Theorem~8.7]{Sem13} $G$ has an invariant $u\in H^5_{\et}(F,\zz/2)$ such that for every field extension $K/F$ the invariant $u_K=0$ iff $G_K$ splits over a field extension of $K$ of odd degree.
+Exactly as in the proof of Proposition~\ref{moravaproj} (note that we can represent $u$ by a quadratic form from $I^5$) we can pass to a splitting field $\widetilde F$ of $u$ such that the restriction homomorphism $K(2)^*(X\times X)\to K(2)^*((X\times X)_{\widetilde F})$ is surjective.
+Therefore, by Rost nilpotence the $K(2)^*$-motive of $X$ is split.

 (4) If $G$ is split by an odd degree field extension, then the $K(m)^*$-motives of $X$ are split for all $m$, since $p=2$.
 Conversely, if $G$ does not split over an odd degree field extension of $F$ and the even component of the Rost invariant of $G$ is non-trivial, then by item (3) the $K(2)^*$-motive of $X$ is not split and, hence, by Proposition~\ref{prop:height_tate_motive} the $K(m)^*$-motives are not split for all $m\ge 2$.